Simple tips on DIY outdoor fall decor for a country farmhouse yard using natural elements to give your yard an autumn look.

 Gather Items to Decorate a Yard for Fall

-- Scarecrow clothes – flannel shirt, overalls and a hat
+- Scarecrow clothes – flannel shirt, overalls, and a hat from the thrift store.

 - Wooden crow